Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Country music is a weird example of this, with the dissonance being within the general public.
 Outside of the American Midwest and the South, country music isn't very popular.
 In fact, New York City has no country music radio stations at all.
 In the Northeast, liking country music (other than alternative groups, crossover pop artists, or legends) is seen as akin to liking NASCAR, and will get you called a hillbilly or redneck (or racist).
 It doesn't help that the majority of people who listen to country music only listen to country music, thus limiting interaction with fans of other genres (other than maybe classic rock).
 However, simply based on numbers country music could be considered the most popular genre of music in America.
 And within the genre itself...

-The crops of country hitmakers in the new tens are usually rock-influenced acts like Luke Bryan, Jason Aldean, Brantley Gilbert, and Florida Georgia Line, who are all criticized for their heavy rock influence, over reliance on party jams, and Bryan's preference of sex appeal over musical integrity.
+The crops of country hitmakers in the new tens are usually rock-influenced acts (often known as "bro-country") like Luke Bryan, Jason Aldean, Brantley Gilbert, and Florida Georgia Line, who are all criticized for their heavy rock influence, over reliance on party jams, and Bryan's preference of sex appeal over musical integrity.
 Despite heavy criticism, their albums are among the best selling in the genre.

 Other acts are criticized for singing way too many songs about being a country boy.
 Doesn't stop them from constantly hitting the Top 10.